 And then there was the insidious Calisto, a variant of the Proton Mac malware that operated in the wild for two years before being discovered in July 2018.
 It was buried in a fake Mac cybersecurity installer, and, among other functions, collected usernames and passwords.

 If your computer, tablet, or phone is at the bull's-eye of the hacker's target, then surround it with concentric rings of precautions.

 First and foremost, download a reliable anti-malware product (or app for the phone), which can both detect and neutralize malware and block connections to malicious phishing websites.
-Of course, whether you're on Windows, Android, a Mac, an iPhone, or in a business network, we recommend the layered protection of Malwarebytes for Windows, Malwarebytes for Android, Malwarebytes for Mac, Malwarebytes for iOS, and Malwarebytes business products.
+Of course, whether you're on Windows, Android, a Mac, an iPhone, or in a business network, we recommend the layered protection of Malwarebytes for Windows, Malwarebytes for Mac, Malwarebytes for Android, Malwarebytes for Chromebook, Malwarebytes for iOS, and Malwarebytes business products.

 “Know that no bank or online payment system will ever ask you for your login credentials, social security number, or credit card numbers by means of email.”

 Second, only download phone apps from the legitimate marketplaces that police themselves for malware-carrying apps, such as Google Play and Amazon Appstore.
 (Note that Apple policy restricts iPhone users to download only from the App Store.)
 Even so, every time you download an app, check the ratings and reviews first.
 If it has a low rating and a low number of downloads, it is best to avoid that app.